lorenzoni-store.com Listed by stormous Ransomware Group

 Complete data belonging to customers and buyers has been accessed, along with designs, orders, and other assets.
 This includes all domains associated with the parent company: maglificioliliana.com/

-On June 24, 2026, the ransomware group Stormous added lorenzoni-store.com to its leak site, confirming that it had exfiltrated internal files containing complete customer and buyer data along with designs, orders, and other business assets.
+On June 24, 2026, the ransomware group Stormous added lorenzoni-store.com to its leak site, claiming that it had exfiltrated internal files containing complete customer and buyer data along with designs, orders, and other business assets.
 The breach also covers all domains tied to the parent company, including maglificioliliana.com.
 The number of people affected remains unknown.

 Public reporting indicates the incident began as a ransomware attack in which Stormous gained access to the company’s systems, exfiltrated data, and later published a sample on its leak portal.
 The exposed material includes customer records, purchase histories, design files, and order details.
 No ransom payment deadline has been publicly detailed in available reporting, but the group’s standard practice is to escalate pressure by releasing additional data if demands are not met.